Kool and the Gang were formed in Jersey City, New Jersey in 1964, as a quartet called: the Jazziacs.

 Robert 'Spike' Mickens (b.
 Robert Mickens, Jersey City, New Jersey, U.S.A. d.
 2nd November 2010, Far Rockaway, New York City, New York State, U.S.A. - trumpet, flugel horn, vocals)

 Ronald 'The Captain' Bell (b.
-1st November 1951, Youngstown, Ohio, U.S.A. - tenor and soprano saxophones, keyboards, clavinette, kalimba, alto flute) - later known by his Muslim name Khalis Bayyan
+Ronald Nathan Bell, 1st November 1951, Youngstown, Ohio, U.S.A.d.
+9th September 2020, United States Virgin Islands. - tenor and soprano saxophones, keyboards, clavinette, kalimba, alto flute) - later known by his Muslim name Khalis Bayyan

-Based in Jersey City, this jazz quartet opened for various acts, including Pharaoh Sanders and Leon Thomas.
+Based in Jersey City, this line-up opened for various acts, including Pharaoh Sanders and Leon Thomas.

 Claydes Charles E.X.
 Smith (b.
 6th September 1948, Jersey City, New Jersey, U.S.A. d.
 20th June 2006, Maplewood, New Jersey, U.S.A. - guitar, percussion, vibes)Rick West (b.
 Richard Allen Westfield, 7th May 1943, Jersey City, New Jersey, U.S.A. d.
 1985, U.S.A. - piano, vocals, electric piano)